Olorin-Narya/Programs/readme.md

+## A repository to rule them all

 MIT License

-Copyright (c) 2017 Mateus Seenem Tavares
+Copyright (c) 2016 Mateus Seenem Tavares

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal